maartje/trivago/readme.md

 Setup
 =====
+This application is implemented in Python 3.

-This setup requires the [conda](https://conda.io/docs/install/quick.html) package manager to be installed.
+The easiest setup is by using the [conda](https://conda.io/docs/install/quick.html) package manager.

 ```
 $ conda env create -f environment.yml